-2020 Best Online Criminal Justice Degrees
+2020 Best Online Bachelor's in Criminal Justice Degrees

 Earning a degree in criminal justice can open a multitude of doors.
 While many criminal justice majors find rewarding careers in law enforcement and corrections, others pursue opportunities working with people who have previously been incarcerated, or pursuing careers in politics and advocacy.
 Police and sheriff patrol officers earn an average of $63,000 a year, while probation officers and correctional treatment specialists earn $54,000 per year.
 Those passionate about criminal justice reform may find a career in policy advocacy or the nonprofit sector rewarding.
 Below is our ranked list of the best schools offering online bachelor’s degrees in criminal justice.
 Continue reading for more information about popular degrees and accreditation in criminal justice.

 2020 Best Online Colleges Offering Bachelor's in Criminal Justice Degrees